 You may remember that I picked up a couple of different security keys last year and wrote about Firefox, Security Keys, U2F, and Google Advanced Protection.
 One of the keys that I got, the Feitian MultiPass FIDO Security Key, was recalled in over a security issue.

 The product (shown above) was featured in a photo accompanying the article, but I didn’t recommend it.
 The Feitian MultiPass uses Bluetooth, and I’m not a fan of the Bluetooth user experience.
-The product is also sold by Google under the name Titan Security Key.
+The product is also sold by Google under the brand name Titan Security Key.

 The security issue affects the non-plus variants of version 1, 2, and 3 of the Feitian MultiPass Security Key (as identified on the back of the device.)
 The security issue is caused by an oversight in how the security key negotiated a secure connection to other devices over Bluetooth.
 If you’ve got one of these device, Feitian offers to replace it free of charge.
 The replacement process requires you to provide proof of purchase and about one month of patience.